 Youth ages 5 to 7 are eligible as Clover Kids.
 Clover Kids may participate in regular 4-H Clubs or special 4-H Clover Kid Clubs.

-- Community Clubs typically meet in the evenings or on weekends and offer self-chosen multiple learning experiences and activities.
+Typically meet in the evenings or on weekends and offer self-chosen multiple learning experiences and activities.
 Example: Traditional 4-H Club.

-- In-school Clubs meet during school hours, but have officers and planned activities beyond school enrichment.
+Meet during school hours, but have officers and planned activities beyond school enrichment.
 Example: 4-H clubs established in the club period available in some schools.

-- 4-H Afterschool Clubs are hosted in afterschool settings designated by a formal afterschool program.
+Are hosted in afterschool settings designated by a formal afterschool program.
 They have officers and planned activities.
 Example: Groups with officers at Community Learning Centers

-- Military 4-H Clubs are organized by the Armed Forces, often on military installations, and principally for military dependents.
+Are organized by the Armed Forces, often on military installations, and principally for military dependents.

 - Meets interests and needs of youth in same-age or cross-age groupings and using single project or multiple project formats.